 None of the top ten results of a search for the incorrect spelling returned included the misspelling on their pages.

-I tried searches on 20 of the misspellings from that list, and only received these three where the results for the correct spelling seemed to be mixed in with the incorrect spellings.
-But it is interesting to see how Google might change results like this when it has a lot of confidence that a word is misspelled.
+I tried searches on 20 of the misspelled queries from that list, and only received these three where the results for the correct spelling seemed to be mixed in with the incorrect spellings.
+But it is interesting to see how Google might change results like this when it has a lot of confidence when words are in misspelled queries.